-On Friday, May 4, 2018, the eight 5-month-old cheetah cubs and their mother will begin to have access to the public habitat in River's Edge at the Saint Louis Zoo during operating hours; however, there will be no set viewing schedule.
+The eight cheetah cubs and their mother have access to the public habitat in River's Edge at the Saint Louis Zoo during operating hours; however, there is no set viewing schedule.
 Bingwa and her cubs are exploring their habitat at their own pace and can choose if they want to come out or stay behind the scenes.
 Because the Zoo is dedicated to caring for animals, providing them with the option of privacy is an important part of their quality care.

 Remarkable!
 Eight Cheetah Cubs

 For the first time in Saint Louis Zoo history, a cheetah has given birth to eight cheetah cubs.
 The cubs, three males and five females, were born at the Saint Louis Zoo River’s Edge Cheetah Breeding Center on November 26, 2017.
 Mother and cubs are doing well and will remain in their private, indoor maternity den behind the scenes at River’s Edge for the next several months.

 In over 430 litters documented by the Association of Zoos and Aquariums (AZA), this is the first time a female cheetah has produced and reared on her own a litter of eight cubs at a zoo.
 The average litter size is three to four cubs.

 The first few months of life are critical for newborn cheetahs.
 The animal care staff are closely monitoring the family and it appears that all eight are healthy.
 Four-year-old Bingwa (pronounced BING-wah), which means “champion” in Swahili, continues to be an exemplary mother, according to the cheetah care team.
 She has quickly become adept at caring for her very large litter of cubs — grooming, nursing and caring for them attentively.